DiamondCoder02/nsfw-game-manager/readme.md

 - There is a bug for Date, need fix.
 - I also hate xml style, need to fix that too.

+## 2023.05.06 20:23

+Back from shower and with dinner I search for solutions.

+~~I'm stupid, date fixed~~